E2E Testing with Cucumber and Playwright

 Why Cucumber?

 Cucumber is the most popular testing framework for writing Gherkin tests.
-Cucumber reads the Gherkin feature (usually stored in .feature
+Cucumber reads the Gherkin feature (usually stored in .feature files) and executes each step in the test.

 To define a Gerkin step, you use the cucumber syntax to parse the text and execute the relevant code.